-The Christian in His Community: The Idea of Community
+The Idea of Community

 A baby is born and the family rejoices.
 A neighbor comes with food for the family and a friend arrives to help care for the new family member.